awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 ### Logging<a name="fargate-tasks-logging"></a>

-Fargate task definitions only support the `awslogs` log driver for the log configuration\.
-This configures your Fargate tasks to send log information to Amazon CloudWatch Logs\.
+Fargate task definitions only support the `awslogs` and `splunk` log drivers for the log configuration\.

+The `awslogs` log driver configures your Fargate tasks to send log information to Amazon CloudWatch Logs\.
 The following shows a snippet of a task definition where the awslogs log driver is configured:

 ```
 "logConfiguration": {